-At Outright International, we are advocating to ensure that all families-regardless of sexual orientation, gender identity, or nationality-are protected under the law.
+At Outright International, we are fighting to ensure that all families regardless of sexual orientation, gender identity or expression, sex characteristics, or nationality-are protected under the law.
 Through research, advocacy, and direct action, we work alongside partners worldwide to dismantle discriminatory laws, challenge harmful policies, and push for full legal recognition of diverse families.